anuket-project/anuket-specifications/doc/ref_model/chapters/chapter10.md

 ## 10.3.4 Packet Acceleration Request (e.g Hardware Acceleration)
 While generic server hardware capabilities can be exclusively used for handling networking related workloads, this strategy is neither performant nor energy efficient.
 There are several forms of accelerators such as smart NICs, programmable networking fabrics/switches, and GPUs that can offload some of these workloads in order to provide higher throughput, energy efficiency and lower latency.
 The acceleration hardware is typically optimized for specific kinds of workloads and some form of disaggregation might be required to separate control and user plane responsibilities between generic server hardware and accelerators.
 There is also a need for workload orchestration to be able to understand the packet acceleration needs of specific workloads and schedule such workloads on infrastructure with the requisite capabilities.

+## 10.3.5 Multi-cloud architecture directions for network workloads
+There is a growing interest in using a multi-cloud environment for the deployment of network functions.
+The industry investigates and starts to experiment with deploying and operating network functions across several private and/or public clouds to reuse services and capabilities available in these cloud enviroments instead of investing in a duplications of such capabilities.
+5G and Edge deployments seem to be some of the catalysts of the growing interest.
+The Reference Model will need to provide in its future releases relevant guidelines for such multi-cloud architectures.